openrails/openrails/Source/Documentation/Manual/features-rollingstock.rst

   index refers to a child stack location.
 - If more than a container is defined for a stack location, they are stacked one above the other.
+- The ``LoadState`` parameter is optional, and has the same meaning and values as the parameter of the same name which can be present in .con or .wag files.

 The container station population file must be written taking into account the constraints of the stack locations (container length must be smaller than stack location lenght,